By Christie Vanover | Published December 8, 2018 | Last Updated February 28, 2023

 - 1/2 cup brown sugar

-- Heat smoker to 300F degrees with indirect heat.
+- Heat Grill: Heat your smoker to 300F degrees with indirect heat.

-Combine the brown sugar and hot sauce in a bow Microwave for 30 seconds to thin.
+- Make Glaze: Combine the brown sugar and hot sauce in a bowl.
+Microwave for 30 seconds to thin in out.
+Stir well.